aminPial/Stock-price-Prediction/README.md

 ## Result

 The model predicts the next day stock price at an accuracy of 98.7%.
-Thr graph has been shown below.[Linearaxon was our AI StartUp venture]
+Thr graph has been shown below.
 ![result](linearaxon_sp_ai_demo.png)
+Linearaxon was our AI StartUp venture.
+And this was a B2B project back then.

 ## License